Australian leader says unnamed state increasing cyberattacks

 CANBERRA, Australia (AP) — Australia is under increasing cyberattack from a “sophisticated state-based cyber actor,” the Australian prime minister said Friday.

-Prime Minister Scott Morrison would not name the state, and he said he made the threat public to raise awareness.
+Prime Minister Scott Morrison would not name the state, and he said he made the growing threat public to raise awareness.

 “Australian organizations are currently being targeted by a sophisticated state-based cyber actor,” Morrison told reporters.